Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: Related Work

-Regarding to point 7, it is certainly valuable having results for a particular optimization algorithm, however, it is not the point of this paper.
-Although the aforementioned empirical findings and partial results are necessary steps toward better understanding of generalization property of NN, no established even near complete theory has been public to community for the simplest deep NN: multilayer ReLU NN.
+Regarding point 7, it is certainly valuable to have results for a particular optimization algorithm; however, that is not the focus of this paper.
+Although the aforementioned empirical findings and partial results are necessary steps toward a better understanding of the generalization properties of NNs, no established, even near-complete, theory has been made public for the simplest deep NN: the multilayer ReLU NN.